-- Convention on civil liability for damage resulting from activities dangerous to the Environment (CoE ETS 150). - UNECE Protocol on civil liability and compensation for damage caused by the transboundary effects of industrial accidents on transboundary waters to the Convention on the protection and use of transboundary watercourses and international lakes and to the Convention on the transboundary effects of industrial accidents. - Basel Protocol on liability and compensation for damage resulting from transboundary movements of hazardous wastes and their disposal. - The Protocol on strategic environmental assessment to the ESPOO Convention on environmental impact assessment in a transboundary context. - In 2020, the CESCR welcomed the adoption of a national climate change adaptation plan.
+- Although Belgium has ratified most of the international conventions seeking to protect the environment, there are still some key conventions that have not been ratified: - Convention on civil liability for damage resulting from activities dangerous to the Environment (CoE ETS 150). - UNECE Protocol on civil liability and compensation for damage caused by the transboundary effects of industrial accidents on transboundary waters to the Convention on the protection and use of transboundary watercourses and international lakes and to the Convention on the transboundary effects of industrial accidents. - Basel Protocol on liability and compensation for damage resulting from transboundary movements of hazardous wastes and their disposal. - The Protocol on strategic environmental assessment to the ESPOO Convention on environmental impact assessment in a transboundary context. - In 2020, the CESCR welcomed the adoption of a national climate change adaptation plan.
 However, it flagged that Belgium would not reduce greenhouse gas emissions by 15% by 2020 and by 35% by 2030, compared to the levels of 2005. - The CESCR celebrated that Belgium finances international funds (e.g. the Least Developed Countries Fund and the Adaptation Fund) and supports mitigation and adaptation activities in recipient countries.
-However, the CESCR flagged that Belgium has not reached the 0.7% target for official development assistance over gross national income. - The CESCR considered that Belgian policy that supports large-scale cultivation of agrofuels by Belgian firms in third countries can affect local farmers.
-It recommended Belgian authorities to conduct a human rights impact assessment (HRIA) to prevent negative impacts on the rights of local communities.
-127 The opinion of the Advisory Council on Policy Coherence for Development considered that the European and Belgian policymaking on biofuels in transport, the Belgium's National Energy-Climate Plan 2021-2030 and the Directive on the promotion of the use of energy from renewable sources, 128 are not sustainable for third countries.
+However, the CESCR flagged that Belgium has not reached the 0.7% target for official development assistance over gross national income.126 - The CESCR considered that Belgian policy that supports large-scale cultivation of agrofuels by Belgian firms in third countries can affect local farmers.
+It recommended Belgian authorities to conduct a human rights impact assessment (HRIA) to prevent negative impacts on the rights of local communities.127 The opinion of the Advisory Council on Policy Coherence for Development considered that the European and Belgian policymaking on biofuels in transport, the Belgium's National Energy-Climate Plan 2021-2030 and the Directive on the promotion of the use of energy from renewable sources,128 are not sustainable for third countries.
 In fact, biofuel production can have negative environmental and social impacts and affect the right to food. - Deep-sea mining represents a major challenge.
-As Belgium is the sponsor state of the Global Sea Mineral Resources, it is important to consider the Greenpeace report, that advocates for the sustainable deep sea mining in line with the EP Resolution. - EU Country report of 2020, made the following observations: - Regarding circular economy, Belgium performs well as regards waste management, and has already reached the EU's 2020 municipal waste recycling target.
-However, Brussels region needs to improve waste management (43% in 2017 versus 70% in Flanders and Wallonia). - Regarding greenhouse gas emissions, Belgium needs to improve with respect to energyintensive industries, the petrochemical industry around Antwerp, and traditional industries in
+As Belgium is the sponsor state of the Global Sea Mineral Resources, it is important to consider the Greenpeace report,129 that advocates for the sustainable deep sea mining in line with the EP Resolution.130